nassimtaghipour/ImgGalleryByReact/README.md

 This project is created by React.js, Redux.js, Bootstrap4, Hooks, Css3, Html5

-SPA web app that allows one to browse the Imgur gallery using https://api.imgur.com/:
+SPA web app that allows to browse the Imgur gallery using https://api.imgur.com/:

 show gallery images in a grid of thumbnails;